 The My Chevrolet app is full of good ideas.
 But the implementation is poor from a human interface point of view and worse from a reliably point of view.
 Every time you start it, it does this spinning arrow thing and wastes part of your life, even if it just ran 10 seconds ago.
 What the hell is the charge status update doing that it takes 30 seconds to get a small amount of information from the vehicle.
 God help you if you press "Update Location and Battery" on the energy screen, because it will never finish; you have to kill it and restart it.
 But the energy map thing is a wonderful idea and when it works it conveys a vast amount of information quickly.
 The Android Auto interface tells you the remaining battery at a destination as soon as you enter it.
 Why does the phone screen version not do the same?
 Please guys, don't add any new features until you remove the bugs in the existing application.

 On the morning of our second day we went for a walk with the dog.
 She was having a hard time finding a place to pee.
 This dog has a bladder of cast iron and she will not go until she finds the right spot.
 I walked her around city streets and sidewalks for an hour before we went to bed.
-She did nothing.
-We stopped on the way back to the hotel at The Street Car Cafe for breakfast; she found it in Lafayette Square and was a much happier dog.
+She found her spot in Lafayette Square and was a much happier dog.